The Supreme Court’s NetChoice Cases

 02/27/2024:

-The Coming Fight Over the Legal Status of Digital Platforms
+The Fight Over the Legal Status of Digital Platforms

 In April 2021, Justice Thomas wrote his concurring opinion in Biden v.
 Knight First Amendment Institute (opinion at the link), concurring in the decision to vacate as moot the case in which the Second Circuit found a First Amendment violation in President Trump’s blocking some users from his Twitter account.
 The concurrence provides somewhat of a roadmap for future regulation of digital platforms that at least potentially could pass future court muster.